Refugee-Pal/Refugee-Pal/logbook.md

 ### Installing Flutter and Encountering Issues with Pod Installation and Outdated Ruby

-Ali: Once i had installed flutter, i had to figure out how to run the app.
+Ali: Once i had installed Flutter, i had to figure out how to run the app.
 So through the terminal, I tried going to our refugee pal folder, and running the command “Flutter run”.
 However, I encountered a bug which was saying that pods needed to be installed.
 Since our app is using firestore which is like a plugin, we have to install something called CocoaPods.
 However, when I was trying to install CocoaPods I realized it wasnt working because the Ruby version on my Macbook was out of date.
 I had to install homebrew and then install the most up to date version of Ruby through the command line, which was 3.2.2 when my laptop had 2.6.

 ### Successfully Running the App on iOS Simulator and iPhone!